kragen/dercuano/intro.md

 Disclaimer, preface, and warning
 --------------------------------

-Dercuano is a self-contained downloadable package containing a large notebook of notes I’ve made over the last few years.
+Dercuano is a self-contained downloadable HTML tarball containing a book’s worth of disorganized notes I’ve made over the last few years.
 Mostly, I made these notes for myself, though with the intention of someday getting most of them into shape for publication, but lacking the discipline of regular publication, that’s probably not going to happen.
 It may not